Need natural ways to cope with stress in relationships or at work?

 What is Anxiety?

-Anxiety is your bodies response to the stress.
+Anxiety is your body’s response to stress.

 It’s that feeling of worry or nervousness.
 It is a natural and common feeling that we all experience at some point in our lives.
 It becomes a disorder when it’s chronic (lasting 6 or more months) and it begins to interfere with your daily activities.